Chargeable and Non-chargeable Income

 Value of a Place of Residence

 If your employer provides you with a place of residence, you must report it.
-The rental value of the residence will normally be calculated at 10% of your income from the employer after the deduction of outgoings and expenses.
+The rental value of the residence will normally be calculated at 10% of your income from the employer after the deduction of outgoings and expenses (but not self-education expenses).
 More information is available through the following link.

 Stock Awards and Share Options